 It’s also possible to “stack” or combine lookalike audiences.
 So, for instance, you move all your 2% people across multiple custom audiences into one larger custom audience group.

 You can nest audiences, too.
 So you can pull, say, a 2% audience, then subtract your 1% people from it.
-That leaves you with just the 2% people.
+That leaves you with just 2% of people.
 This can be useful if you want to isolate different tiers of prospects.

 These lookalike audiences can also be split out by country.
 This often surfaces excellent prospects who might not have been identified by the algorithm before.
 You can use all the same techniques described here – stacking, nesting, defining by time since purchase – but at the country level.